uppsala-makerspace/laser_cutter_guide/docs/steps/setup_lightburn.md

 # Setup LightBurn

+Here you set up:

+- How the laser cuts
+- Where the laser cuts

+## How the laser cuts

-Here you set up how the laser cuts the image.
+The 'Cuts/Layers' tab determines how the laser cuts.

-For this, you will need the 'Cuts/Layers' tab, which is at the top-right of the screen
+It is located at the top-right of the screen.

 ![The LightBurn 'Cuts/Layers' menu](lightburn_cuts_layers_menu.png)